Kokanee, a feisty and tasty land-locked sockeye salmon, are among Oregon’s most prolific gamefish.

 Note: To find abundant anadromous (ocean-going) runs of these large salmon, start here: Oregon Salmon Fishing page.

-Atlantic Salmon: Located in Central Oregon, most famously in Hosmer Lake (a fly-fishing only location) and also in East Lake.
-(Update: The Atlantic salmon stocking programs have been discontinued and there are few if any remaining in these lakes.)
+Formerly stocked on a limited basis, most famously in Hosmer Lake (a fly-fishing only location), Oregon has now discontinued its Atlantic salmon stocking programs and there are few if any remaining in these lakes.

 Return to Best Fishing in Oregon page